ext3(5) - man - phpman

 This ext4 feature enables metadata checksumming.
 This feature stores checksums for

-be used preferentially instead of uninit_bg.
+preferentially instead of uninit_bg.

 metadata_csum_seed

-This feature allows the filesystem to store the metadata checksum seed in the su-
+This feature allows the file system to store the metadata checksum seed in the su‐

-the metadata_csum feature while it is mounted.
+metadata_csum feature while it is mounted.

 meta_bg

-This ext4 feature allows file systems to be resized on-line without explicitly
+This ext4 feature allows file systems to be resized on-line without explicitly needing

-this alternate method of storing the block group descriptors will slow down the
+method of storing the block group descriptors will slow down the time needed to mount

-time needed to mount the file system, and newer kernels can automatically set this
+the file system, and newer kernels can automatically set this feature as necessary

-feature as necessary when doing an online resize and no more reserved space is
+when doing an online resize and no more reserved space is available in the resize in‐

 mmp

 This ext4 feature provides multiple mount protection (MMP).
-MMP helps to protect
+MMP helps to protect the

 project

 This ext4 feature provides project quota support.
-With this feature, the project ID
+With this feature, the project ID of

 quota

-Create quota inodes (inode #3 for userquota and inode #4 for group quota) and set
+Create quota inodes (inode #3 for userquota and inode #4 for group quota) and set them

-cally when the filesystem is mounted.
+the file system is mounted.

 Causes the quota files (i.e., user.quota and group.quota which existed in the older